pelya/xrick-kaios/README.md

 env DEBUG=1 ./build.sh

 then you can use printf() in the code to write debug messages to text area on screen

+KaiOS app store manually tests each app submission, limits application.zip size to 6 Mb, and checks that it does not crash on phones with 256 Mb RAM.
+Life is harsh.

+You can monitor your app memory usage by using 'top' command and watching RSS memory usage:

+adb shell top -m 5